 Home » Manslaughter conviction in Richmond Hill killing

-Boris Bytensky, a Toronto Criminal Lawyer from BPS, successfully defended a homicide charge down to manslaughter
+Boris Bytensky, a Toronto Criminal Lawyer from BSB, successfully defended a homicide charge down to manslaughter

 Daughter of the victim testified during the trial

 An Israeli man who moved to Richmond Hill with his wife and two children a decade ago has been convicted of manslaughter in the killing of his wife in 2010.

 Efim Klimovich, 55, arrested and charged with second-degree murder in 2010 by York Regional Police, received the news Thursday at the Newmarket courthouse.
 His Russian-speaking Rabbi was one of his only supporters in the courtroom.

 York police were originally called, by Mr. Klimovich, to the upscale condominium complex at 5 Weldrick Avenue W., in the Yonge Street and Hwy.
 7 area, Jan.
 26, 2010.

 Police arrived to find his 48-year-old wife dead as a result of multiple stab wounds.